-The GTN Pipeline is operated by a subsidiary of TransCanada.
-Subject to limited approval rights we have, most decisions regarding the GTN Pipeline system will be established by the GTN

-Management Committee, which upon closing of the Acquisition will include three members who are appointed by TransCanada and one member who is appointed by us.
+The GTN pipeline is operated by a subsidiary of TransCanada.
+Subject to our limited approval rights, most decisions regarding the GTN pipeline system are established by the GTN Management Committee, which includes three members who are appointed by TransCanada and one member who is appointed by us.